jyoutir/stochastic-proccess-portfolios/README.md

 This is a database of my portfolio projects created for the module SOR3012 (Stochastic Proccesses & Risk), taught by Dr. G A Tribello

-Ultimately I wish to build strong core understanding of topics and showcase my work towards the final goal of modelling for the Fermanagh Community Transport Project.
+This is a showcase of my work that is used to build my understanding of the module, building towards the final goal of modelling research for Fermanagh Community Transport.